deepdesign/renamely/README.md

    - Click "Connect Dropbox" on the Dropbox tab
    - Authorize the application
    - Browse and select files from your Dropbox

+3. **Connection Persistence**:
+   - Your Dropbox connection is automatically saved and persists across browser sessions
+   - Tokens are automatically refreshed when expired or close to expiry
+   - You only need to reconnect if the refresh token is revoked in Dropbox settings

+4. **File Selection**:
+   - Click individual files to select/deselect
+   - Hold Shift and click to select a range of files
+   - Use "Select All" to select all visible files

 ### Google Drive